 It's one piece of a ten-part Human Rights-Based Community Action Plan for addressing homelessness and managing encampments in the city, administration presented during Monday’s Oct.
 7 council meeting.

-There was no vote; the plan is still at the first draft stage.
+There was no vote this week; the plan is still at the first draft stage.
 It sets out long-term strategies to reduce the number of unhoused individuals through collaboration with community partners, enhanced sanitation, designated encampment sites, and the city-sanctioned temporary villages with at-the-ready support services.

 The price tag made the temporary village proposal contentious.